-We'll continue to make updates on this page and in our Frequently Asked Questions below.
+We will continue to make updates on this page and in our Frequently Asked Questions that follow.

 Safety and wellbeing

 What safety measures are in place on campus?

 We are working hard to ensure that the campus is a safe and welcoming environment.
 Your personal safety is our top priority, and we are putting appropriate safety and hygiene measures in place.
 We have detailed information about safety on campus on our coronavirus website.

 What are the application deadlines to study at the University of Leeds?

 - View our information on applying for undergraduate courses through UCAS.

 - Deadlines for our postgraduate courses depend on the course and can be found in Coursefinder's list of Masters courses.

 - View our deadlines for our Summer pre-sessional English courses, via the Language Centre.